-By Eating Tuna You Are Also Killing Dolphins
+The Tuna Industry Is Also Killing Dolphins

 Image from an Animal Equality investigation into the tuna industry

-We find it particularly relevant to mention that the brutal killing of tuna also involves the death of other marine animals such as dolphins.
+The brutal killing of tuna also involves the death of other marine animals such as dolphins.
 Despite this, there appears to be a growing demand for seafood, thus also increasing the death and destruction of the sea and its inhabitants.

 Tuna’s agonising after being ripped away from the ocean.
 Image by Animal Equality.

 Commercial fisheries implement brutal fishing techniques, one of these being so-called ‘bottom trawling’ which involves dragging a huge net along the sea bed, catching everything in its way – including dolphins.